 gallery

-About Cliffhanger Vancouver
+About Cliffhanger Climbing Gyms

 Staff Biographies

-Eric Furlotte (ACMG CGI level 2)
+Eric Furlotte (ACMG CGI level II)

-Thomas Tong (ACMG CGI Level 1)
+Thomas Tong (ACMG CGI level 1)

 Thomas began climbing in the summer of 2008, in the Wilderness Leadership Program at the Squamish Campus of Capilano University.
 Thomas spent a lot of his free time after school climbing in the Smoke Bluffs, and like most of us in the climbing community, he quickly fell in love with climbing—and it’s now one of the most enjoyable aspects of his life.
 Thomas started working as a belayer at Cliffhanger in September of 2009, and has since moved into the roles of Floor Supervisor, Introductory Course Instructor, and Junior Program Coach.
 In November of 2010, Thomas earned his Level 1 Climbing Gym Instructor Certification from the ACMG.
 Besides Squamish, Thomas loves to climb on Tung Lung Chau in Hong Kong, and his favourite types of climbing are slab and crack.
 His most memorable climbing moment would be going up the Apron of the Chief (Diedre) in his first week of climbing (yes, he did a multi-pitch climb on his fifth day!).
 When Thomas is not climbing, he enjoys photography, hiking, rollerblading, and playing table tennis or ice hockey.
 Above all, Thomas loves climbing because of the people he meets, and most importantly because of the peace and happiness he gets from it.